GNOME/gimp/devel-docs/README.md

 TODO: binding reference documentation.

 **Note**: several GObject-Introspection's Scheme bindings exist though we haven't tested them.
-Nevertheless, GIMP also provides historically the "script-fu" interface, based on an integrated Scheme implementation.
+Nevertheless, LIGMA also provides historically the "script-fu" interface, based on an integrated Scheme implementation.
-It is different from the other bindings (even from any GI Scheme binding) and doesn't use `libgimp`.
+It is different from the other bindings (even from any GI Scheme binding) and doesn't use `libligma`.
 Please see the [Script-fu development](#script-fu-development) section.

 ### Tutorials